-Shallow lakes with overall (2014-2016) summer-season median total suspended solids concentrations based on at least nine samples of less than 30 mg/L or TSI values for chlorophyll-a based on at least nine sample of less than 65, but that demonstrate adverse trends in any of these parameters such that impairment is likely for the next (2018) reporting/listing cycle, will be considered "fully supported/threatened (impaired)" and considered candidates for addition to IR Category 5 (Section 303(d) list).
-Because, however, sufficient data do not currently exist to determine the existence of water quality trends at lowa's shallow lakes, identification of adverse trends will likely not be possible for the 2018 assessment/listing cycle.
+Shallow lakes with overall summer-season median total suspended solids concentrations based on at least nine samples of less than 30 mg/L or TSI values for chlorophyll a based on at least nine sample of less than 65, but that demonstrate adverse trends in any of these parameters such that impairment is likely for the next reporting/listing cycle, will be considered "fully supported/threatened (impaired)" and considered candidates for addition to IR Category 5 (Section 303(d) list).
+Because, however, sufficient data do not currently exist to Methodology for Iowa's 2020 water quality assessment, listing, and reporting Page 73 of 100.

+determine the existence of water quality trends at Iowa's shallow lakes, identification of adverse trends will likely not be possible for the current assessment/listing cycle.

-Fully Supporting (not threatened); "monitored": not candidates for Section 303(d) listing:
+Fully Supported (not threatened); "monitored": not candidates for Section 303(d) listing:

-If the overall (2014-2016) shallow lake-specific summer-season median total suspended solids concentrations are less than 30 mg/L and TSI values for chlorophyll-a are less than 65 in the absence of any adverse water quality trend, and the overall median is based on based on at least nine samples, then the lake should be assessed as "fully supporting" its designated aquatic life uses.
+If the overall shallow lake-specific summer-season median total suspended solids concentrations are less than 30 mg/L and TSI values for chlorophyll a are less than 65 in the absence of any adverse water quality trend, and the overall median is based on based on at least nine samples, then the lake should be assessed as "fully supported" its designated aquatic life uses.
 The assessment type should be considered "monitored" (i.e., of higher confidence), and the water should be placed into Categories 1 or 2a of the Integrated Report.
-The TSI threshold values for chlorophyll-a in this category range from the middle range between eutrophic and hyper-eutrophic lakes to the upper range of mesotrophic lakes.
+The TSI threshold values for chlorophyll a in this category range from the middle range between eutrophic and hyper-eutrophic lakes to the upper range of mesotrophic lakes.

-Fully Supporting (not threatened); "evaluated": not candidates for Section 303(d) listing:
+Fully Supported (not threatened); "evaluated": not candidates for Section 303(d) listing:

-If the overall (2014-2016) lake-specific summer-season median total suspended solids concentration is less than 30 mg/L and TSI values for both chlorophyll-a or Secchi depth are less than 65 in the absence of any adverse water quality trend, and the overall medians are based on fewer than nine samples, then the lake should be assessed as "fully supporting" its designated aquatic life uses.
+If the overall lake-specific summer-season median total suspended solids concentration is less than 30 mg/L and TSI values for both chlorophyll a or Secchi depth are less than 65 in the absence of any adverse water quality trend, and the overall medians are based on fewer than nine samples, then the lake should be assessed as "fully supported" of its designated aquatic life uses.
 The assessment type, however, should be indicated as "evaluated" (i.e., of lower confidence).

-De-listing TSI and SAV water quality impairments at shallow lakes
+Delisting TSI and SAV water quality impairments at shallow lakes

-For shallow lowa lakes assessed as Section 303(d) impaired to be de-listed and/or considered "fully supporting" its designated aquatic life uses, two conditions must be met:
+For shallow lowa lakes assessed as Section 303(d) impaired to be delisted and/or considered "fully supported" of its designated aquatic life uses, two conditions must be met: